EBiSC/ebisc_deployment/docs/aws.md

 We would also set up an instance of the AWS [Elasticsearch service](https://aws.amazon.com/elasticsearch-service/) and configure the Django app to use this instance.

-You could still use Ansible to set up our resources, e.g. this module to create the database: http://docs.ansible.com/ansible/latest/rds_module.html
+As a possibility, we could still use Ansible to set up our resources, e.g. [this module](http://docs.ansible.com/ansible/latest/rds_module.html) to create the database.

 ## Pricing approximate estimates on AWS